cyberrangecz/frontend-visualization-dashboard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## How to use json-server as mock backend with provided dummy data

+1. Install json-server `npm install -g json-server`.
+3. Run the server with provided parameters `json-server -w ./utils/json-server/db.js --routes ./utils/json-server/routes.json --middlewares ./utils/json-server/server.js`.
+4. Run `npm install`.
+5. Run the app in local environment and ssl `ng serve --configuration local --ssl` and access it on `https://localhost:4200`.